 - A program under which an individual who is unemployed through no fault of his/her own is paid weekly benefits based upon his/her past wages in employment covered by state or federal unemployment compensation laws.

 - The federal program that provides benefits to federal employees established by 5 United States Code, Chapter 85.

 - Unemployment Compensation for Ex-Service Members (UCX)

 - The federal program that provides benefits to former military established by 5 United States Code, Chapter 85.

 - The claimant does not have enough covered wages in the base period to establish a claim for UI benefits.

 - Vacation Pay

-- For the purposes of calculating UI benefits, vacation pay is considered earnings during the week which it was payable.
+- For the purposes of calculating UI benefits, vacation pay is considered earnings during the week which includes the vacation days rather than the actual date the vacation earnings are paid.
 Any accumulated vacation pay will be automatically applied to the weeks following the job separation, unless another period is specified by the employer or the employee.

 - Wage Credits